Table of Contents

 With so much packed into this area, you can easily turn your visit to Ven a la Luz into a full afternoon of food, fun, and laid-back exploring.

 Tulum is divided into two main areas: Tulum Pueblo (the town) and the Hotel Zone (along the beach).
-These two areas are connected by a single main road—Avenida Coba—which stretches about 2 to 3 miles.
-While that doesn’t sound like much, the road can get backed up, especially during peak hours and weekends.
+These two areas are connected by two main roads—Avenida Kukulkan and Avenida Coba—which stretch about 2 to 3 miles.

 The Hotel Zone is where you’ll find most of the beachfront hotels, high-end restaurants, and art installations like Ven a la Luz.
 It’s stylish, luxurious—and expensive.
 On the other hand, Tulum Pueblo is more laid-back, local, and budget-friendly, with plenty of taco stands, artisan markets, and casual eateries.
 If you’re planning to stay in town but want to visit the beach (or vice versa), you’ll need a plan for getting around.

 Bicycles are one of the best ways to get around.
-Many hotels offer bike rentals, or you can rent from local shops starting around $7 USD per day.
-Ola Bike Tulum and Barbel Rental are both well-known rental options in town.
+Many hotels offer bike rentals, or you can rent from local shops such as Ola Bike Tulum starting around $12 USD per day.
+There’s also the option to rent an electric bike for around $30 USD per day Real E-Bikes.
 Both main roads to the beach—Avenida Coba and Avenida Kukulkan—are paved and bikeable.

 Taxis are everywhere but expensive.
 A short ride from town to the beach can cost $15–20 USD or more, and prices go up at night or during busy seasons.
 Always agree on the price before you get in the taxi.
 There were no options for UBER when we were there.

 Renting a car is a smart option if you plan to explore areas outside of Tulum.
 We used BGH Car Rental because of their great reviews and fair pricing.
-They even met us at the ADO bus station for pickup, which saved us the cost of a taxi to their office.
 We paid $400 for a full week, including insurance.
 Of course, rates can vary depending on the season, but based on our experience, BGH lived up to the hype with smooth service and no surprises.

 Not all car rental companies are created equal.
 Some travelers have run into issues like aggressive insurance upselling or being charged for damage they didn’t cause.
 Since parking in Tulum can be tight, it’s easy for your car to get dinged without you even knowing.
 That’s why we always recommend choosing a well-reviewed rental agency and reading the fine print before you book.